CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/DER.1 Detection of safety-relevant events.md

 #### DER.1.A3 Definition of reporting routes for safety-related events

 Appropriate reporting and alerting channels MUST be defined and documented.
-It MUST be determined which bodies are to be informed when.
+It MUST be determined which bodies should be informed when.
 Also MUST be listed, how the respective persons can be reached.
 Depending on the urgency, a security-relevant event MUST be reported via various communication channels.

 The reporting and alerting channels MUST be printed out to the employees.
 All persons relevant for the notification or alarm MUST be informed about their tasks.
 All the steps of the reporting and alerting process MUST be described in detail.
 The established reporting and alerting channels SHOULD be regularly reviewed, tested and, if necessary, updated.